Wire report

 When California adopted the top-two open primary system in 2010, proponents argued it would help make the state more moderate because candidates would be compelled to court voters across the political spectrum.
 But since then, most races still end in typical partisan fashion with one Democrat and one Republican duking it out to advance to […]

-coverage / Source report
+coverage / Wire report

-Follow updates, inspect source trails, send records, share the canonical story, or support the reporting work without leaving the reading flow.
+Get updates, read source context, send useful records, share the story, or support the reporting work from the reading page.

 When California adopted the top-two open primary system in 2010, proponents argued it would help make the state more moderate because candidates would be compelled to court voters across the political spectrum.
 But since then, most races still end in typical partisan fashion with one Democrat and one Republican duking it out to advance to […]

-Open topic path or search related wording such as records, sources, agencies, dates, and locations.
+Open topic or search related wording such as records, sources, agencies, dates, and locations.

 What happened

-According to CalMatters’s source item, Why CA’s top-two primary isn’t working the way voters intended, When California adopted the top-two open primary system in 2010, proponents argued it would help make the state more moderate because candidates would be compelled to court voters across the political spectrum.
+According to CalMatters’s linked item, Why CA’s top-two primary isn’t working the way voters intended, When California adopted the top-two open primary system in 2010, proponents argued it would help make the state more moderate because candidates would be compelled to court voters across the political spectrum.
 But since then, most races still end in typical partisan fashion with one Democrat and one Republican duking it out to advance to […]

 Context